-The newly-built Gangneung KTX bullet train line links Incheon Airport to the port of Gangneung, crossing the north of the country from coast to coast and connecting Seoul to the Winter Olympic venues in Pyeongchang.
+The Gangneung KTX bullet train line links Seoul to the port city of Gangneung across the north of the country, having opened in time to connect Seoul to the 2018 Winter Olympic venues in Pyeongchang.
 The line officially started service in December 2017, and you can search trains & book tickets online here

 Construction of the line formed a key part of the Pyeongchang 2018 bid, shortening the Seoul-Pyeonchang travel time from 2.5 hours on the highway to just an hour by train.
-The line was actually planned regardless of the Olympics, but the awarding of the Games to Korea provided the impetus to finally get it built; the Gangneung KTX is therefore arguably the main legacy of Pyeongchang 2018, along with the purpose-built Jeongseon Alpine Centre.
+The line was actually planned regardless of the Olympics, but the awarding of the Games to Korea provided the impetus to finally get it built; the Gangneung KTX is therefore arguably the main legacy of Pyeongchang 2018.

-The new line runs from the city of Wonju across to Gangneung; trains will run along existing tracks from Incheon & Seoul to Wonju, and then onto the new tracks from there.
+The high speed line runs from the city of Wonju across to Gangneung; trains run at lower speeds along the previously existing conventional tracks from Seoul to Wonju, and then along the dedicated high speed line from there.

 The stations on the new line are:

-There’s an accurate map here (and that’s a cool site if you’re interested in Korea and a bit of an infrastructure geek!).
-The other maps on this page are approximate (I knocked them up on Google Maps):
+There’s an accurate map here (and that’s a cool site if you’re interested in Korea and a bit of an infrastructure geek), the maps on this page are approximate (I knocked them up on Google Maps):

-This line will of course be of great benefit to the population in the region, but also game-changing for us skiers and boarders wanting to get to Korea’s best ski resorts from Seoul – travel times will be significantly reduced for a number of Gangwon-do resorts, including but not limited to the Olympic host resorts, as follows (with closest station in brackets):
+This line is of course of great benefit to the population in the region, but also useful for us skiers and boarders wanting to get to Korea’s best ski resorts from Seoul – it can significantly reduce travel time to several Gangwon-do resorts depending on your starting point in Seoul, especially Welli Hilli and Phoenix Park.

 6. High1 (via Gangneung, but still requiring a 2-hour local train from there; direct buses from Seoul are more convenient)

-Click on each resort name for its Snow Guide Korea review, with full access details including how the journey is expected to work using the Gangneung KTX.
+Click on each resort name for its Snow Guide Korea review, with full access details including how the journey works using the Gangneung KTX.

 Any questions about the Gangneung KTX?
 Leave a message below and I’ll get back to you.